An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: An -time approximation scheme

 In the previous section, we defined the general $m$-paths problem and reduced our search for an approximation scheme for the Euclidean CVRP to an approximation scheme for this problem.
 We will first develop an approximation scheme for the special case where the square $\sigma$ is crossed by only one type of tour and this happens only once. \\

 \textbf{$m$-paths problem}\\ Given is a set of $n$ points\footnote{Note that the notation $n$ for the number of points is ambiguous since we use it as well for the number of points in the complete CVRP instance.
 In this section, we only focus on the $m$-paths problem so there should be no confusion.} in the Euclidean plane and two dedicated points $a,b$, plus a number $m\le n$.
-A solution is a set of exactly $m$ paths between $a$ and $b$ that cover all the points in $V$.
+A solution is a set of exactly $m$ paths between $a$ and $b$ that cover all the given points.
 Goal is to minimize the total length of the paths. \\

 The case $m=1$ corresponds to the TSP-path problem and the case $a=b$ corresponds to the TSP problem for any $m$, since an optimal solution will use only one tour.
-The problem appears to be substantially more difficult for arbitrary $a,b$ and $m$ and we are only able to obtain a Q-PTAS here.

-Now lets put this problem in the context of this paper.
-We assume that: \begin{itemize} \item all points are in a square $\sigma$ of side length $\tau$, and \item $a,b$ are on the boundary of $\sigma$ at a distance of at least $\epsilon \tau/2$. \end{itemize} To see the second property, note that we gave an orientation to the anchor points and the distance between $a$ and $b$ is at least the minimum distance between any two anchor points.
+The problem appears to be substantially more difficult for arbitrary $a,b$, and $m$ and we are only able to obtain a Q-PTAS here.
+In the context of the CVRP reduction we may assume that: \begin{itemize} \item all points are in a square $\sigma$ of side length $\tau$, and \item $a,b$ are on the boundary of $\sigma$ at a distance of at least $\epsilon \tau/2$. \end{itemize} To see the second property, note that we gave an orientation to the anchor points and the distance between $a$ and $b$ is at least the minimum distance between any two anchor points.
 This minimum is attained for anchor points near the corner of the square and is $\sqrt{2}\eps\tau/2>\eps\tau/2$.
 This minimum distance immediately gives us a useful lower bound on the optimal cost.
 Let $\OPT_{\sigma}$ be the optimal cost to an instance of the $m$-paths problem on square $\sigma$.
 Then,

 The reader may want to verify that for $m=\eeps$, the PTAS by Arora~\cite{Arora98JACM} for Euclidean TSP immediately gives a PTAS for the $m$-paths problem.
 In stead of one tour we need to construct $m$ paths which can be done using the same approach at the expense of a factor $n^{\eeps}$ in running time.
-However, $m$ is not bounded in our case and we assume $m\ge 18/\epsilon$.
+However, $m$ is not bounded in our case and we shall assume $m\ge 18/\epsilon$ from now on.
 Also, we assume from now that $m\le n$, since if $m>n$ there are at least $m-n$ paths with no points and we can directly reduce to the case $n=m$.